ctgreybeard/Scanmon/README.md

 So, thinks I, why not write your own?

-So I tried Perl, my go-to language and couldn't get it to work reliably fo even the most basic things.
+So I tried Perl, my go-to language and couldn't get it to work reliably for even the most basic things.
 Device::Serialport was not working correctly through the USB-Serial PL2303 apparently.
 And I wasn't going to go down that rat-hole to figure out who or where the fault was.